OpenMDAO/dymos/readme.md

 p.driver = om.ScipyOptimizeDriver()

 # Allow OpenMDAO to automatically determine our sparsity pattern
 # for TOTAL derivatives.
-Doing so can significant speed up the
+Doing so can significantly speed up the
 # execution of dymos.
 p.driver.declare_coloring()